lmorchard/easy-feed-oven/README.md

 * Maybe add some buttons to advance all feeds to a certain number of hours ago?
 * Subscription editing would be nice from a web UI
   * Hard to do with a static site though
+  * If I wanted to be fancy / masochistic, I could edit `sample.opml` from a browser via Github API